KrotosBenjamin/KrotosBenjamin.github.io/pages/lab_manual.md

 ### Project-specific Meetings

-Every project has a project-specific meeting to discuss project related issues.
-This could include, but is not limited to, data preparation, data acquisition, data storage, and project design.
+Every project has a project-specific meeting to discuss project-related issues.
+These may include data preparation, data acquisition, data storage, and project design.
 These hour-long meetings will be divided into three parts: (1) project updates, (2) project concerns or problems, and (3) expected timeline for project